 In short, biomass boilers mean no more oil, electricity, or gas.
-Coupled with the opportunity to source local, sustainable fuels, you’ll also improve your price and supply security.
+Coupled with the opportunity to source local, sustainable fuels, you’ll certainly improve your price and supply security.

-Indeed, in rural areas, biomass heating is frequently one of the most cost-effective, efficient and sustainable heating methods.
+Indeed, in rural areas, biomass heating is frequently one of the most cost-effective, efficient and sustainable heating methods you can invest in.